BAGDAD444/smiles2pdb/README.md

 To facilitate the compilation we have provided a Dockerfile that acts a builder.

-Compile the tool inside the container with:
+Compile the tool inside the container with (this operation will take several minutes):

 ```bash
 docker build -t builder .